 The approach to corporate governance is set out in the Corporate Governance Statement approved by the ME Board.

-Further details are provided below about the key internal and external parties involved in the corporate governance of ME Bank, including our:
+Further details are provided below about the key internal and external parties involved in the corporate governance of ME, including our:

-We are an unlisted, private company, owned by 30 Australian Industry Super Funds.
+We are an unlisted, public company, owned by 29 Australian Industry Super Funds.